 Skyworks Solutions may be a minor chipmaker compared to some of the other 5G stocks on this list, but that’s what makes it so exciting.

 Despite a more modest size, Skyworks Solutions sure has some notable contracts.
 One of its biggest clients is none other than Apple, so it stands to benefit from any success the company has, including the release of a new 5G iPhone.

 Its most recent quarterly report may seem unimpressive on the surface (revenue down almost 4% compared to the year before), but it still surpassed the predictions of analysts.
 Research firm Argus raised the price target recently from $112 to $146, proving the optimism some pundits now feel toward the stock.

 The firm suffered after having to curtail its relationship with Huawei after restrictions were imposed.
-But, after an initial financial hit, it now seems set for a successful end to 2020.
 The stock price is on a steady upward trend, and this only seems likely to increase further.

 Inseego Stock (NASDAQ: INSG)

 Last but not least on our list of 5G stocks is the telecom infrastructure company, Inseego.
 The firm is one of the 5G stocks that is a play on 5G infrastructure – it produces Fixed Wireless Access routers and mobile hotspot devices.
 In other words, the equipment is complementary to 5G deployment, meaning Inseego could gain hugely.

 The company has seen its stock price grow in anticipation of the emergence of 5G — and seeing its revenue growing by 17%.

 After the market crash, its stock price saw a stark recovery, followed by peaks and dips but since the start of 2021, the price has suffered, perhaps the most of the 5G stocks covered here.
 That said, as a premier manufacturer of parts that are essential for 5G, Inseego is still a company to watch over the next few years.